SocietyForArtisticResearch/rc-pandoc-help/10-admin-2-reference.md

 Requests can be accepted with: __V__ or rejected with: __X__.

 Once research is connected, the portal admin can add an __Editor__ role to the expositions.
-The editor is than able to change the content within the exposition.
+The editor is then able to change the content within the exposition.

 They can also add __Supervisor__ role, which can only read the exposition.